burnstyle1/homelab-ops/runbooks/ai-inference-box.md

 The box lives on an isolated services VLAN.
 Inference (Ollama) and the RAG service (serve.py) bind broadly so the containerized front-end can reach them; access is constrained at the **network layer** (host/segment-scoped firewall rules), not left open.
 The private knowledge base is attached deliberately to its model preset, not published.
 No agent holds infrastructure tools or shell access — the community bot is RAG-only, and the future ops reader is read-only.

+The city registry adds no network surface (it's an in-process module), but its data file contains **community-privileged puzzle content** (author hints, verified pairings).
+Treat `secret_registry.py`'s *values* like the private ops note — keep them out of public repos and paste-ables.

 Detailed firewall rules, addressing, and hardening status are tracked in a private ops note, not here. **If you adapt this runbook, don't expose the inference or RAG ports beyond your trusted segment, and add authentication before any public-facing deployment** — the RAG service accepts but does not verify an API key, so it must sit behind network controls.
+When the Discord bot lands, the bot token is a secret (env/secret store, never committed), and the bot should reach serve over the trusted segment only.

 ---

 ## 11. Open TODOs (non-sensitive)

-- [ ] **Build the city registry** — a per-city authoritative lookup (gemstone, image #, verse #, status FOUND/UNSOLVED, and for found: finder/year/location), injected deterministically when a question names a city and marked AUTHORITATIVE over retrieved passages.
-Fixes discrete-fact confabulation, the "casque N" leak, and status-driven confidence drift in one move.
-Values are verified ground truth, supplied separately; the plumbing is scaffolded separately.
+- [x] **City registry — DONE 2026-08-27.** `secret_registry.py`: 12-city closed-set structured-fact lookup, injected AUTHORITATIVE above retrieved passages on a city or verse/image-number match.
+Formatter guards (no dig location for unsolved; known-unknowns as "(not established)"; region-band lat/long).
+AUTHOR HINTS injected verbatim under a status-aware guard, exempt from the summarize/don't-paste rule.
+Wired via anchored-splice patcher with backup + `py_compile` + rollback.
+Verified live.
+- [ ] **Discord bot** (immediate next) — RAG-only, `"think": false`, no infra tools, calls serve's `/ask`.
+Lets community members ask Ask Byron in Discord and get the answer back in Discord.
+(Handoff written separately.)
+- [ ] **Phase-2 output validator** — deterministic post-generation check on the registry's discrete fields (verse/image/stone).
+Regenerate-with-the-value-pinned, **not** silent string-replacement (a corrector with false positives is worse than the confabulation).
+Scope: single-city questions, the three discrete fields only.
+Build **after** measuring how often injection alone actually misses in production.
 - [ ] **systemd unit for serve.py** so it survives reboot (currently tmux-only).
 - [ ] Extend `/health` to count all three collections.
-- [ ] Build the Discord bot (RAG-only, `"think": false`, no infra tools) against serve's `/ask`.
 - [ ] Optional: semantic show-notes pass over transcripts to kill interleaved banter, then embed summaries instead of raw windows.
 - [ ] Re-visit persona voice knob if warmth keeps leaking into false certainty on unsolved casques.
+- [ ] Optional: narrow the registry anti-paste exemption to `hints` only if verses shouldn't paste unprompted.

 *(Network/firewall hardening tasks are tracked in the private ops note.)*